SuperHouse/esp-open-rtos/extras/lis3mdl/README.md

     ...
 }
 ```
+**Please note:** If the interrupt is configured to be latched, the interrupt signal is active until the interrupt source is read.
+Otherwise the interrupt signal is only active as long as the interrupt condition is satisfied.

-### Temperature sensor
+## Temperature sensor

 The LIS3MDL sensor contains an internal temperature sensor.
-It can be activated and deactivated with the function ```lis3mdl_enable_temperature```.
-With the function ```lis3mdl_get_temperature```, the temperature can be determined as a floating point value in degrees.
+It can be activated and deactivated with the ```lis3mdl_enable_temperature``` function.
+Using ```lis3mdl_get_temperature``` function, the temperature can be determined as a floating point value in degrees.
 The temperature is measured by the sensor at the same rate as the magnetic data.

-### Low level functions
+## Low level functions

 The LIS3MDL is a very complex and flexible sensor with a lot of features.
 It can be used for a big number of different use cases.
 Since it is quite impossible to implement a high level interface which is generic enough to cover all the functionality of the sensor for all different use cases, there are two low level interface functions that allow direct read and write access to the registers of the sensor.